Stomach Virus Creates Headache for Olympic Officials

-A norovirus at the Pyeongchang Olympics means athletes might have more to worry about than just going for the gold.
+The Pyeongchang Olympic organizers and the Korean public health organization have created a task force to contain an outbreak of the norovirus at the winter games, where more than 100 people have come down with the dreaded stomach bug.

-More than 100 people have come down with the dreaded stomach bug, and South Korean Olympic organizers quarantined more than 1,000 workers after some tested positive for it.
+The organizations say they are quarantining affected people, sanitizing affected areas and telling those who are potentially impacted what they should do to contain the virus.

-The organizers called in police officers to take over from the quarantined workers after some tested positive for the norovirus, which causes nausea, vomiting and diarrhea.
+South Korean Olympic organizers called in the police to take over from quarantined workers after some tested positive for the norovirus, a stomach bug that causes nausea, vomiting and diarrhea.

-Dr. Cynthia Sears, an infectious disease expert at the Johns Hopkins School of Medicine, spoke to VOA by Skype.
+Dr. Cynthia Sears, an infectious disease expert at the Johns Hopkins School of Medicine in Baltimore, Maryland, told VOA how easily the virus is spread.

 "Norovirus is a virus that's exceptionally contagious.
 It can be spread by simply touching surfaces," she said.

 Norovirus can survive for days or even weeks on a variety of surfaces.
-And, Sears says, it only takes a small amount of the virus to infect someone.
+And, Sears said, it only takes a small amount of the virus to infect someone.

 The virus spreads quickly between people, especially in close quarters like cruise ships and nursing homes.
 It can spread wherever there are crowds.